-The experimental results in ASDEX Upgrade have demonstrated that type-I ELMs have a negative impact on fastion confinement [5, 6, 17].
+The experimental results in ASDEX Upgrade have demonstrated that type-I ELMs have a negative impact on fast-ion confinement [17, 5, 6].
 The ELM-induced losses exhibit variations in the toroidal and poloidal directions that suggest a field-aligned pattern of the fast-ion losses.
-Also, velocityspace measurements of the fast-ion losses have revealed losses at energies above the beam injection energy, suggesting that fast ions are accelerated by the ELM perturbation.
-A new statistical analysis reveals that the fast-ion losses are proportional to the magnetic perturbation during the ELM crash and the divertor current, suggesting strongly that the magnetic perturbation is responsible for enhancing the fastion losses.
+Also, velocity-space measurements of the fast-ion losses have revealed losses at energies above the beam injection energy, suggesting that fast ions are accelerated by the ELM perturbation.
+A new statistical analysis reveals that the fast-ion losses are proportional to the magnetic perturbation during the ELM crash and the divertor current, suggesting strongly that the magnetic perturbation is responsible for enhancing the fast-ion losses.

 With the aim of studying the transport and acceleration induced by the type-I ELMs, the electromagnetic perturbation has been modelled with the MHD module of the hybrid kinetic-MHD code MEGA and then fed to a time-dependent module of the orbit tracing code ASCOT5 to study the effect on the fast-ion distribution.
-This has been a major improvement on previous work, as it uses MHD-resolved timeevolving electromagnetic perturbations to trace the fast-ion orbits, instead of an analytical static model of the perturbation.
+This has been a major improvement on previous work, as it uses MHDresolved time-evolving electromagnetic perturbations to trace the fast-ion orbits, instead of an analytical static model of the perturbation.
 The results show that 0.4% of the total fast-ion power is lost during an ELM, in line with previous FIDA measurements [19].
 Although the power loss is relatively low, the modelled fast-ion losses reveal field-aligned patterns with a periodicity matching the dominant n number of the magnetic perturbation, condensing the power load on localised regions of the wall that might endanger it.
 The modelled confined fast-ion distribution includes an accelerated population above the injection energy, that could be observed in the synthetic FILD signal.
 In sum, the model qualitatively reproduces the main experimental observations.
 However, the model reproduces these features more clearly with NBI1 and NBI4 distributions, in contrast to those used in the experiments (NBI7 and NBI8).
-In fact, it can be observed that the main pitch angle ($\Lambda{NBI1} = 78^{\circ}$ and $\Lambda{NBI4} =$ 75°) of these NBI sources are more resonant with the modelled perturbation than those of the sources used in the experiments $(\Lambda{NBI7} = 45^{\circ} \text{ and } \Lambda{NBI8} = 63^{\circ})$.
+In fact, it can be observed that the main pitch angle $(\Lambda{NBI1} = 78^{\circ})$ and $\Lambda{NBI4} = 75^{\circ}$) of these NBI sources are more resonant with the modelled perturbation than those of the sources used in the experiments $(\Lambda{NBI7} = 45^{\circ})$ and $\Lambda{NBI8} = 63^{\circ}$).
 The fact that the dominant n number is considerably higher in the model than in the experiments, which is known to have a strong impact on the dynamics of the fast-ion interaction with the instability [5, 6], could help to explain why different NBI distributions are affected in the model.
-Moreover, the timescale of the electromagnetic perturbation computed by MEGA is stretched to achieve similar growth rates to those reported experimentally.
-Simulations without the stretch of the perturbation lead to results difficult to interpret as the particles do not have enough time to interact with the mode.
-While this is evidence of the resonant interaction between the fast ions and the perturbation, future studies should address the effect of the ELM growth rate of the fast-ion transport and acceleration.
 The ELM-induced losses computed with ASCOT were considerably lower in FILD3 and FILD5, in agreement with the experiments.
-These are the probes that are more separated from the midplane, evidencing that the fastion losses are distributed along the LFS midplane driven the balloning structure of the ELM.
+These are the probes that are more separated from the midplane, evidencing that the fast-ion losses are distributed along the LFS midplane driven the balloning structure of the ELM.